Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: A Procedure to locate the Critical Point

 with $T$ and $\mu_B$ measured in MeV.
 Here, we will use a more general parametrization of (\ref{eq:freeze}) in order to implement the fact that $T_c$ is not uniquely defined and to fulfil $T_{ch,0}=T_c$

-This parametrization is valid in the interval $T_{ch,0}=$(154-166) MeV and it leads to the freeze-out curve of \cite{freeze} for $T_{ch,0}=$166 MeV.
+This parametrization leads to the freeze-out curve of \cite{freeze} for $T_{ch,0}=$166 MeV.
 The curves of eq.~(\ref{eq:freezeout}) approach the curve in \cite{freeze} at high values of baryon-chemical potential, while they differ from it at low values of baryon-chemical potential (each approaches a different value of $T_{ch,0}$ at zero density).
 In that sense, $T_c$ remains in eq.~(\ref{eq:freezeout}) a free parameter.
 Upon this curve we shall apply the conservation of particle numbers between the HG and the chiral phase.
 In fact, any choice for a transition curve is able to accommodate the constraints of particle conservation.
 However, the numerical results for the densities and chiral masses will depend on the particular choice.

 We, also, impose the strangeness neutrality

 Equations (\ref{eq:freezeout}), (\ref{eq:<S>=0}) can be solved for a given value of $T_c$ and so the thermodynamic parameters of temperature $T$ and strange quark chemical potential $\mu_s$ can be expressed as a function of the baryon chemical potential $\mu_B$, $T=T(\mu_B;T_c)$, $\mu_s=\mu_s(\mu_B;T_c)$.
 Following this procedure, in the next equations of this section there will be no explicit dependence on the parameters $T$ and $\mu_s$.